 - Reviewing the effectiveness of county services and programs as performed by the departments under the board of county commissioners.
 Departments primarily provide development, building, emergency, environmental, road, and park functions or services.

 - Setting and authorizing the levy and collection of county-wide property taxes, with the exception of school board, water and fire district millage rates.

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval.

-WORK SESSION: The Board will host a Work Session on the second Tuesday of each month at 8:30 AM in the Administrative Complex Meeting Room or another time, date, or location previously announced and notices.
+WORK SESSION: The Board will host a Work Session on the third Thursday of each month at 8:30 AM in the Administrative Complex Meeting Room or another time, date, or location previously announced and notices.
 At these Work Sessions, matters of potential business are presented.
 These presentations may be in the form of updates with no further official action required.
 These sessions provide the public with the requisite background information to ask questions or offer comments and interface with the decision-making process of the Board.